genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/update-existing-biosample-metadata.md

 ## When to use this

-Use this guide when SLP groups already exist in ODM but are missing attributes that are present in the cell metadata of your HDF5 file.
+Use this guide when SLP groups already exist in ODM but are missing **attributes** or **values** that are present in the cell metadata of your HDF5 file.

 If no SLP groups exist yet, see [Create Sample, Library, or Preparation groups from an H5AD file](create-sample-library-preparation-groups.md) instead.